palatip-jopanya/thesis_UE_power_model/readme_logging_tool.txt

 # this tool is created for converting & combining power mesurement log and CMX500 log into CSV format.

 To run the tool:
-1. Collected both power measurement (HV Monsoon) and CMX500 logs using script (see scripts in folder CMX500_sweep_script)
+1. Collect both power measurement (HV Monsoon) and CMX500 logs using script (see scripts in folder CMX500_sweep_script)
 2. Run python file main.py in any python IDE.
 3. A first pop-up window for file selection: select CMX500 log (log from script execution in CMX500 i.e. .PCT)
 4. A second pop-up window for file selection: select power mesurement log (log from HV monsoon in CSV format)